syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 #### Customize valid message label text style

-The valid message label style can be customized by changing the [ValidMessageLabelTextStyle] property of [SfDataForm].
+The `valid message label style` can be customized by changing the [ValidMessageLabelTextStyle] property of [SfDataForm].

 {% tabs %}
-{% highlight xaml %}
+{% highlight XAML %}

         <dataForm:SfDataForm
         x:Name="dataForm">